monero-project/monero/README.md

 As of May 2020, the full Monero blockchain file is about 80 GB.
 One can store a pruned blockchain, which is about 28 GB.
 A pruned blockchain can only serve part of the historical chain data to other peers, but is otherwise identical in functionality to the full blockchain.
-To use a pruned blockchain, it is best to start the initial sync with --prune-blockchain.
-However, it is also possible to prune an existing blockchain using the monero-blockchain-prune tool or using the --prune-blockchain monerod option with an existing chain.
+To use a pruned blockchain, it is best to start the initial sync with `--prune-blockchain`.
+However, it is also possible to prune an existing blockchain using the `monero-blockchain-prune` tool or using the `--prune-blockchain` `monerod` option with an existing chain.
 If an existing chain exists, pruning will temporarily require disk space to store both the full and pruned blockchains.